isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-vinegar-remove-paint.markdown

 [best paint stripper for wood](https://pestpolicy.com/best-paint-stripper-for-wood/) .
 ### 4. Finally, Scrape off your Paint
-So, once the paint is fully soaked in the hot vinegar its time to physically remove it from your surfaces like glass or doors.
-So, simply use a stiff credit card or rubber spatula to scrape off of gently flick the paint from the various surfaces.
+So, once the paint is fully soaked in the hot vinegar its time to physically remove it from your surfaces like glass or doors.Â So, simply use a stiff credit card or rubber spatula to scrape off of gently flick the paint from the various surfaces.
 Ensure that apply to apply just gentle or light pressure while doing some quick motions so that you won't significantly scratch the surface finishes.
 However, you may soak more vinegar in the swab if the paint proves stubborn resisting removal.
 So, the hot vinegar serves to loosen the paint - and thus all you'll have to do finally is to wipe off the damped paint using some cloth or rubber spatula. https://www.youtube.com/watch?v=QXOCZMjTRq0